frankshaka/vuex-class-modules-sample/README.md

 ```

 Before [this issue](https://github.com/gertqin/vuex-class-modules/issues/15) is fixed, we have to use `store.watch()` in general, because `someModule.$watch()` breaks for watching state changes and works only for getters.

+## Unit Testing

+Some other libraries like `vuex-module-decorators` forces a module class to accept only one Vuex store and creates only one module instance that is accessible via `getModule(SomeModule)`.
+This is not friendly in a unit testing environment where we may want to construct multiple module instance for multiple test cases within a single test suite.

+`vuex-class-modules` avoid this drawback and allows us to create as many as module instances of a single module class against multiple Vuex stores.
+This provides great flexibility for us to organize our test cases.

+P.S.
+I spent some time setting up the testing environment for Vuex module classes defined using `vuex-class-modules`.
+The trickiest part is to transpile `node_modules/vuex-class-modules/lib/*.js` files when executing tests, because these files are not plain JavaScript (e.g. `export { Action } from './actions'` in `vuex-class-modules/lib/index.js`) and causing fatal errors.
+I finally solved it by whitelisting all .js files in `vuex-class-modules` for transformation and using `ts-jest/presets/js-with-ts` as the Jest preset together with appending `"allowJs": true` into the test TypeScript configuration.